klmcmillan/fantasy_football/README.md

 ## Analyzing scores

-After a database has been created with league data scraped from the web, the following files can be used to analyze scores from you league:
+After a database has been created with league data scraped from the web, the following files can be used to analyze scores from your league:

+1. score_analysis.py

+Score analysis functions from the proceeding files are described below.

+### score_analysis.py

+#### make_standings_tables

+This function will create the following league standings tables for a given set of matchup weeks:

+1. Actual standings
+2. Projected standings
+3. Best standings

+The "actual standings" table is the league standings table based on matchups decided by the actual week-to-week scores.
+This standings table should match the standings table reported by ESPN.
+The "projected standings" table is the hypothetical league standings if matchups were decided by the weekly projected scores.
+The "best standings" table is the hypothetical league standings if matchups were decided by scores based on the optimal combination of players from starters and bench each week.
+By looking at these different league standings scenarios, you can get a sense of who trusted the projection too much and who left too many points on their bench each week.

+#### plot_proj_accuracy

+This function will provide a plot of the actual scores vs. the ESPN projected scores for the league for a given set of matchup weeks.
+An example is provided below: